 Good risk management doesn’t hinder that but allows for and encompasses it, providing safe structures for rapid development and recognizing the inherent dangers while eliminating hazards wherever possible.

-It is impossible to do business without risk, but it isn’t difficult to recognize and control those risks effectively.
-Process management provides a framework for recognizing where risks could most affect your organization and establishing meaningful controls.
+It is impossible to do business completely without risk, but it isn’t difficult to recognize and control those risks effectively.
+It all starts with Nintex Process Manager, which provides a framework for recognizing where risks could most affect your organization and establishing meaningful controls.
 With clear governance, teams can be accountable for the management of the risks they engage with and – through a culture of continuous improvement – provide ongoing structures for mitigating them.